 It’s then all about making a big leap and scaling it up to the real thing.
 Some products, such as the Coca Cola bottle, will be produced in their millions and millions each year, so the production equipment better be darn good and incredibly efficient!
 Not only that, if production stops for even an hour, that’s a large amount of bottles that you’re not producing.
 The pressure can build up easily!

 Apprenticeship schemes are very common in this area of engineering, where a salary and work-based training can help you get on the ladder to becoming a production engineer.
 The most common route, however, is via an engineering degree.
 Either way, you’ll need a whole lot of training to become a production engineer, especially given the complexities of what you will be working on.

 Well, it all depends on the type of production you’re involved with really.
 If oil or gas is your thing, then you’ll be working for one of the big energy companies, helping them to improve their processes and making things even more cost-efficient.

 If you’re working in the exciting world of fast-moving consumer goods (FMCG), you could be on the production line in a factory, working for one of the major supermarkets.
 You’ll be advising the company on how this piece of machinery can package three more apples in that box or save £50 a shipment.

 Essentially, your job will be to answer the question: “how can this be produced in a better way?”
-If you think you can come up with the goods, and your head’s a conveyor belt bringing one innovative idea after another, this may well be the career for you.
+If you think you can come up with the goods, and your head’s a conveyor belt bringing one innovative idea after another, there may well be a role in production engineering for you.